Cheskieman/Copy-EBS-Volume-to-another-instance./README.md

 * Setting up two EC2 Instances

-* Detaching the EBS volume from the second instance
+* Detaching & Deleting the EBS volume from the second instance

-*
+* Copy over the EBS Volume & Volume data of first created EC2 Instance to the second created EC2 Instance.

+* Create a Snapshot of the EBS Volume from the First Created EC2 Instance

 #### Instructions on how to remove an EBS volume from an instance and load it onto another running instance.